tfgg/yournextmep/_candidates/eu2014/green-scotland/steen-parish.md

 person: steen-parish
 region: scotland
 party: green-scotland
-title: Scotland - Scottish Green Party - Steen Parish
+title: Steen Parish is running for MEP in Scotland for the Scottish Green Party
 incumbent: false
 ---